Border aid bill ‘not enough’ to address migrant crisis, lawmakers say

 U.S. Rep. Veronica Escobar, his Democratic counterpart, said she doesn’t know when El Paso will receive any of that money.
 Also, she’s concerned that the agencies tasked with dealing with detained immigrants have not optimized resources in the past.

-“My hope is that, because there is universal support for the Border Supplemental appropriation that the money will not be diverted,” Escobar said Monday at a town hall at Jefferson High School.
+“My hope is that, because there is universal support for the Border Supplemental appropriation that the money will not be diverted,” Escobar said Monday at a town hall at Jefferson High School in El Paso.
 “We want to shepherd that process and help our nonprofits and local governments get reimbursed” for migrant care.

 Her concern is that the Department of Homeland Security and its agencies have received funds during the migrant surge dating back to October and continue to say they are underfunded.